Interstate Compact on the Placement of Children (ICPC)

 1. Forward the ICPC 100B to the receiving state’s ICPC Coordinator and document the date sent in CWS/CMS.

-2. Send the ICPC file to the APRD CSW.
+2. Send the ICPC file to the Adoptions CSW.

 4. After the adoption is finalized:

-1. Close the APRD ICPC case once the adoption decree is received from the APRD CSW.
+1. Close the Adoption ICPC case once the Adoption Order is received from the Adoptions CSW.

 Responding to and Completing an Adoption Home Study Request from a Sending State